Tanker Ships Recycling - Cargo Tank Cleaning: Issue 1

 Ship Recycling Team

 Kiran Thorat is a Trader at GMS.
 He looks after sustainable ship recycling projects (an integral part of Sustainable Shipping and circular economy).
-Kiran holds Bachelor's Degree from the Marine Engineering and Research Institute (MERI),India, and Master's Degree in Energy, Trade, and Finance from Cass Business School, London.
+He holds Bachelor's Degree from the Marine Engineering and Research Institute (MERI),India and Master's Degree in Energy, Trade, and Finance from Cass Business School, London.

 Contact Us